+Are you 100% clear on the difference between net and gross?
 When it comes to jobs in the domestic household sector it is really important to be clear on this.
 I regularly explain this to both clients and candidates so I thought it might be helpful to jot this down, along with some important reasons on why everyone needs to be clear what is being discussed.

 Simply put gross is the complete sum of money including any taxes and net is the sum of money minus any taxes payable.